 Sustained-release verapamil 120 to 480 mg once a day (dose must be reduced in patients with renal or hepatic dysfunction)

-Amlodipine 5 to 10 mg once a day (dose must be reduced in elderly patients and in patients with hepatic dysfunction)
+Amlodipine 5 to 10 mg once a day (dose must be reduced in older patients and in patients with hepatic dysfunction)

 Although all these drugs relieve symptoms, they do not appear to alter prognosis.